Detective fiction: Golden Age novels

-The period between World War I and World War II (the 1920s and 1930s) is generally referred to as the Golden Age of Detective Fiction.
+The interwar period (the 1920s and 1930s) is generally referred to as the Golden Age of Detective Fiction.
 During this period, a number of very popular writers emerged, including mostly British but also a notable subset of American and New Zealand writers.
 Female writers constituted a major portion of notable Golden Age writers.
 Agatha Christie, Dorothy L. Sayers, Josephine Tey, Margery Allingham, and Ngaio Marsh were particularly famous female writers of this time.
-Apart from Ngaio Marsh (a New Zealander), they were all British.
+Apart from Marsh (a New Zealander), they were all British.

 Various conventions of the detective genre were standardized during the Golden Age, and in 1929, some of them were codified by the English Catholic priest and author of detective stories Ronald Knox in his 'Decalogue' of rules for detective fiction.
 One of his rules was to avoid supernatural elements so that the focus remained on the mystery itself.
 Knox has contended that a detective story "must have as its main interest the unravelling of a mystery; a mystery whose elements are clearly presented to the reader at an early stage in the proceedings, and whose nature is such as to arouse curiosity, a curiosity which is gratified at the end."
 Another common convention in Golden Age detective stories involved an outsider–sometimes a salaried investigator or a police officer, but often a gifted amateur—investigating a murder committed in a closed environment by one of a limited number of suspects.